 Locum Tenens Physician Billing Guidelines

-When a locum tenens physician provides medical services, the billing process can be a bit different from a regular physician.
+When a locum tenens physician provides medical services, the billing process can differ slightly from a regular physician.

 Generally, the locum tenens agency will bill the insurance company or Medicare/Medicaid for the services rendered, and the payment will go to the agency.

 Then, the agency will pay the physician for their services, minus any fees or commissions.
-It’s important for locum tenens physicians to keep accurate records of their time and services provided, as well as any expenses incurred, so the agency can properly compensate them.
+Locum tenens physicians need to keep accurate records of their time and services and any expenses incurred, so the agency can properly compensate them.

 Additionally, physicians should ensure they follow all the appropriate coding and billing guidelines set by insurance companies and government agencies such as CMS to avoid billing errors or issues.